-Dr Debbie Hopkins is a Research Fellow in Low Carbon Mobility and Energy Demand at the Transport Studies Unit, and a Junior Research Fellow in Geography at Mansfield College, University of Oxford.
-Debbie has a master’s degree (with distinction) in geography from King’s College London, Prior to joining TSU, Debbie was a Research Fellow on the Energy Cultures II research programme at the Centre for Sustainability (Otago).
-She also completed postdoctoral training at the Centre for Sustainability and the Otago Climate Change Network (OCCNet).
-Debbie is an environmental social scientist and human geographer, with research expertise in socio-spatial interpretations and experiences of environmental issues.
-Her research is broadly concerned with the social dimensions of climate change, the social practice of mobilities, and low-carbon mobility transitions.
-Her empirical research includes investigations of urban freight, adolescent mobility trends, virtual mobilities, collaborative consumption, and academic mobilities.
+Dr Debbie Hopkins is a departmental research lecturer at the Transport Studies Unit and the School of Geography and the Environment, and a Junior Research Fellow in Geography at Mansfield College, University of Oxford.
+Debbie has a master’s degree (with distinction) from King’s College London, and a PhD from the University of Otago.
+Debbie joined the TSU in 2016 as a research fellow, and previously worked as a research fellow on the Energy Cultures II research programme at the Centre for Sustainability (New Zealand).
+She also completed postdoctoral training at the Centre for Sustainability and the Otago Climate Change Network (OCCNet), University of Otago.
+Debbie is a human geographer, with research expertise in socio-spatial interpretations and experiences of environmental issues.
+Her research is broadly concerned with the social dimensions of climate change, the social practice of mobilities, and low-carbon transitions.
+Debbie has published widely on these topics, and in 2016, co-edited a book on Low Carbon Mobility Transitions.

 Dr Victoria Johnson is Research Associate at the Sustainable Consumption Institute (SCI), University of Manchester.
 She is an experienced interdisciplinary and widely published researcher in the fields of climate change and energy policy at the domestic and international level.
 To date, she has led or contributed over 35 policy-relevant publications in these fields.
 Her principal research interests relate to the mechanisms and societal implications of socio-technical transitions across a range of spatial scales with a particular reference to power, agency, social justice and international development.
 Based at the SCI, she is primarily comparing patterns of diffusion of low-energy technologies (district heating, light-rail networks, and Passivhaus) in the UK with other European countries.
 Victoria joined the SCI and CIED in September 2014 from the Low Carbon Research Institute of Wales, based at the Welsh School of Architecture, Cardiff University.
 Here her work focussed historical transitions in the UK energy sector and institutional transformation necessary for distributed low-carbon electricity generation in the UK.
 Between 2007 and 2012 Victoria led the research programme on climate change and energy policy at leading independent think tank, NEF (New Economics Foundation).
 She holds a PhD in Atmospheric Physics from Imperial College, a MSc (awarded with distinction) in Climate Change and a BSc in Environmental Sciences, both from the University of East Anglia.